Mallicko/FinHack-2025/README.md

 # NexHealth

-**NexHealth** is a web-based healthcare cost estimation and advisory tool that helps users better understand and manage their potential medical expenses using intelligent modeling and AI-powered guidance.
+**NexHealth** is a web-based healthcare cost estimation and advisory tool that helps users understand and manage their potential medical expenses using intelligent modeling and AI-powered guidance.

 ##  Features

 -  **Cost Model Page**
-  Input your details (age, chronic condition status, room tier, stay duration) to estimate your healthcare costs using a realistic model.
+  Input your details (age, chronic condition status, room tier, and stay duration) to estimate your healthcare costs using a realistic model.

 -  **Health Advisor AI**
   Get personalized advice based on your profile.
 Responses are concise, human-friendly, and actionable.